Skip to content

 Admin Bypass

-Users with the Admin workspace role bypass all team-permission checks and can create, edit, and delete any Computed Join, regardless of team membership or ownership.
+Users with the Admin user role bypass all team-permission checks and can create, edit, and delete any Computed Join, regardless of team membership or ownership.

-When the right container lives in a different datastore from the left, the platform also checks the user's team permission on the right datastore.
+When an input lives in a different datastore from the join's own, the platform also checks the user's team permission on that datastore: the right datastore in pairwise mode, or each source's datastore in SQL mode.

 Action Reporter Viewer Drafter Author Editor

-Use a container from this datastore as the right side of a Computed Join
+Use a container from this datastore as the right side (pairwise) or as a source (SQL mode) of a Computed Join

-Reading the joined output afterwards depends only on permission on the left datastore (Reporter or higher), since the output container lives there.
+Reading the joined output afterwards depends only on permission on the join's datastore (Reporter or higher), since the output container lives there.

 Ownership Exceptions